streamlining-security-simplifying-modern-authentication-methods-for-success-img - Top Trusted Cyber Security Solutions in UK

 JSON Web Tokens (JWT)

 The JSON Web Token (JWT) is one of the most commonly-used token formats, and uses OAuth.
 This access token is used for both authentication and authorisation.
-As it’s compact and self-contained, it requires less bandwidth and storage space, and can be used to make web and mobile applications much more efficient.
-JWTs support a wide variety of programming languages, making it easy to integrate them into different cyber security frameworks, and can securely transmit information between separate parties as a JSON object.
+Its compact and self-contained design requires less bandwidth and storage space, enabling web and mobile applications to operate more efficiently.
+JWTs support a wide variety of programming languages, allowing easy integration into different cybersecurity frameworks, and securely transmit information between parties as a JSON object.

 OpenID Connect (OIDC)